This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 The Mayoral Strategic Authority would be headed by an elected mayor and would work with councils to bring funding and decisions from central government to a more local level.
 The new authority would have powers over strategic issues including transport, environment and climate change, housing, economic growth, health and public safety, as shown in the graphic below.

-Strategic Mayoral Powers chart
+Strategic Mayoral responsibilities

 Most council services, like bin collections, benefit payments, environmental health, planning decisions, adult social care, education and managing parks, would still be delivered by a local council.